Where to Stay in Santorini - A Local's Guide

 Imerovigli has some of the best accommodation options in Santorini, especially if you’re interested in staying in traditional “cave hotels”.
 These are structures that are literally carved into the face of the caldera’s cliffs, and nice ones can be extremely atmospheric.
 If you’re looking for a unique hotel stay, these fit the bill perfectly.

-• Grace Hotel is a great option if you’re celebrating a special occasion and want a romantic stay with the best views in Santorini.
+Grace Hotel - A great option if you’re celebrating a special occasion and want a romantic stay with the best views in Santorini.
 This is an adults only hotel with exclusive suites, many of them with their own plunge pools.
 The on-site restaurant and bar are excellent and the hotel pool has jaw-dropping views.
-Your wallet will not thank you - rooms from $1,500 per night over the summer.
+The only downside is that your wallet will not thank you. $1,500 USD

-• Langas Villas has lovely apartments with Caldera views for around $250 a night.
+Langas Villas - Lovely apartments with Caldera views at a solid price. $250 USD

-• Ilioperato Hotel has charming rooms, many with their own private sea-facing terraces ($250/night).
+Ilioperato Hotel - Charming rooms, many with their own private sea-facing terraces. $250 USD

 The peaceful town of Firostefani in Santorini